emmanueltouzery/crony/README.md

 Crony relies a lot on [javaslang](http://javaslang.io/), and results are most of the time returned using javaslang lists, sets and the javaslang `Validation` construct.
 Please refer to the Javaslang documentation.
 Crony also tries to avoid exceptions and instead use optionals and Validation constructs.
 If you prefer to use a more classical java exception-based control flow, you can simply call `get()` on the `Validation` objects you get back, and it will throw a runtime exception if something went wrong (that way though you won't get the error message, use `getError()` for that).

+Crony is licensed under the `MIT` license, and requires java8.
+It uses the java8 date time library.

 Besides the standard `cron` format, crony supports also the nonstandard mechanism of putting `L` for the day of the month to specify the last day of the month.

 ## Code snippets